By Molly J. Anderson-Childers | Updated June 9, 2018

 A: I'm incredibly pleased with how "Ten Ways to Thrive as a Creative Artist" turned out.
 I hope that it's been useful to those who've purchased it.
 I'm not thinking too far into the future I'm really enjoying how things are right now.

 Q: You seem to never lack for inspiration how do you cope with creative blocks?
-What do you do to inspire yourself when you're feeling stuck, unmotivated, or just plain yucky?
+What do you do to inspire yourself when you're feeling stuck or unmotivated?

 A: I try to take my own advice!
 I'm blessed to have supportive people in my life who gently remind me to do that.
 My sister, who edited virtually every article I wrote for the Everyday Artist newsletter, will often quote me back to me when she feels that I need to hear it.
 I also recognize now that I need to be in those stuck places sometimes and that's ok.
 They always pass.